cnabio/cnab-spec/101-bundle-json.md

 - images: The list of dependent images
   - `imageType`: The `imageType` field is required, and must describe the format of the image.
 The list of formats is open-ended, but any CNAB-compliant system MUST implement `docker` and `oci`.
   - `image`: The `image` field provides a valid reference (REGISTRY/NAME:TAG) for the image.
-Note that _should_ be a CAS SHA, not a version tag as in the example above.
+Note that SHOULD be a CAS SHA, not a version tag as in the example above.
   - `digest`: MUST contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the digest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images are checksums.)
   - `refs`: An array listing the locations which refer to this image, and whose values should be replaced by the value specified in URI.
 Each entry contains the following properties:
     - `path`: the path of the file where the value should be replaced